numericalalgorithmsgroup/NAGJavaExamples/NLDF/Readme.md

 > ## Important Information
 > This file has a lot of Latex and GitHub currently cannot render it on Markdown files.
-You can read all the math clearly as a [webpage](URL-PLACEHOLDER) or access this as a regular github [repository](URL-PLACEHOLDER).
+You can read all the math clearly as a [webpage](https://numericalalgorithmsgroup.github.io/NAGJavaExamples/NLDF/) or access this as a regular github [repository](https://github.com/caleb-hamilton/NAGJavaExamples/tree/main/NLDF).
 >
-> The source of this example can be found [here](URL-PLACEHOLDER) and the output [here](URL-PLACEHOLDER).
->
-> See the top directory of this repository for instructions to set up the [NAG Library for Java](URL-PLACEHOLDER).
+> See the top directory of this repository for instructions to set up the [NAG Library for Java](https://github.com/numericalalgorithmsgroup/NAGJavaExamples).

 # Loss Function and Robustness in Data-Fitting